tedxuofichicago/tedxuic-website/README.md

 - Create components for cleaner code
 - Add applications page (Maybe a button that goes to LinkTree?)
 - Work on dark mode
+- Consider using database for pics
+- Look up SEO improvements

 <!--This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).